helpvisa/open-weather-dashboard/README.md

 # open-weather-dashboard

-A dashboard to check the time of day across the world; say hi to your friends in Australia without waking them up!
+A dashboard to check the weather across the world.

+Assembled with HTML / CSS / JavaScript, using Bootstrap and JQuery libraries.